Subscribe to Asset Servicing & Fintech Insights

 When it comes to the question of finding the single source of truth in PE investing, compromise between individual investors and their managers will remain important.
 The first step involves taking a more deliberate and nuanced approach to data and transparency discussions among all parties.
 It may require both sides to better define their data needs, and what tradeoffs they’re willing to make.
 The next step involves finding industry consensus that can help create better practices and agreement around key issues.
 And finally, leveraging data aggregation services can help all parties obtain meaningful insights and full value from their data.
 The solution surfaces when all parties work together, allowing the value to transcend individual needs.

-North America Head of Private Capital Fund Administration
+North America Head of Private Capital Fund Services

 January 24, 2020